medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 addHowToData: true
 ---

-# Deploy Your Medusa Server to DigitalOcean Apps
+# Deploy Your Medusa Backend to DigitalOcean Apps

-In this document, you'll learn how to deploy your Medusa server to a DigitalOcean App.
+In this document, you'll learn how to deploy your Medusa backend to a DigitalOcean App.

 DigitalOcean is a reliable hosting provider that provides different ways to host websites and servers.
-One way to host a server is using their DigitalOcean App Platform.
+One way to host a backend is using their DigitalOcean App Platform.

 ## Prerequisites

-### Medusa Server
+### Medusa Backend

-It is assumed that you already have a Medusa server installed locally.
-If you don’t, please follow the [quickstart guide](../../quickstart/quick-start.mdx).
+It is assumed that you already have a Medusa backend installed locally.
+If you don’t, please follow the [quickstart guide](../../development/backend/install.mdx).

-Furthermore, your Medusa server should be configured to work with PostgreSQL and Redis.
-You can follow the [Configure your Server documentation](../../usage/configurations.md) to learn how to do that.
+Furthermore, your Medusa backend should be configured to work with PostgreSQL and Redis.
+You can follow the [Configure your Backend documentation](../../development/backend/configurations.md) to learn how to do that.

 ### Needed Accounts

 - A [DigitalOcean](https://cloud.digitalocean.com/registrations/new) account.
 You need to provide a payment method on sign up.
-- A [GitHub](https://github.com/) account to create a repository to host your server’s codebase.
+- A [GitHub](https://github.com/) account to create a repository to host your Medusa backend’s codebase.

 :::tip